toplan/lazy-enqueue/README.md

     - will (Function): A global hook, called before enqueue.

-    - success (Function): A global hook, called after successful enqueue.
+    - success (Function): A global hook, called when enqueue success.

-    - failure (Function): A global hook, called after the failure of enqueue.
+    - failure (Function): A global hook, called when enqueue failure.

     - limit (Number): The number of limit enqueue, default value is `Infinity`.